lf-edge/ekuiper/docs/en_US/api/restapi/rules.md

 ## upsert a rule

-The API accepts a JSON content and upsert a rule which means if the rule is not existed, create it; otherwise, update it.
-If update fails, the original rule will continue running.
+The API accepts JSON content and upserts a rule: if the rule does not exist, it is created; otherwise, it is updated.

+For an existing persistent rule, validation and persistence are the update transaction boundary. eKuiper plans the candidate rule without replacing the current runtime.
+If JSON parsing, topology planning, or persistence fails, the request returns an error and the existing rule definition, topology, and run state remain unchanged.
+After persistence succeeds, the new definition becomes authoritative and eKuiper switches the runtime to it.
+A runtime activation failure after that point does not restore the old definition; the request remains committed and the failure is reported as `stopped by error` through the rule status API.

+The `temp` property cannot be changed by an update.
+Delete and recreate the rule to change whether it is persistent.

 ```shell
 PUT http://localhost:9081/rules/{id}